treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 In Python, variables and data structures **don't contain objects**.
 This fact is easy to miss when new to Python and it can be tricky to internalize.

-TODO more intro?
+Let's talk about a concept that's both crucial to understanding Python's model of the world *and* very commonly common overlooked when learning (and teaching) Python.

 ## Definitions

 "Value" and "object" are synonyms in this thread.
+These terms refer to *things*: lists, dictionaries, strings, numbers, tuples, and even functions and modules (I often say [everything is an object in Python][]).

 "Variable" and "name" are also synonyms.

-**TODO** do I need to explain "pointer"?
-Should I just say that pointer means something big in C and C++ because there's referencing and dereferencing and pointers to pointers but in Python it just means "an arrow, representing a level of indirection"?
+These terms refer to the names we use to refer to objects.

+"Pointer" is a Computer Science term that represents the connection between variables and values.
+This term is complex in some programming languages, but fairly simple in Python (by comparison at least).
+We define this below.

 ## Python's variables are pointers, not buckets

 Variables in Python are not buckets containing things; they're **pointers** (they *point* to values).

-That word "pointer" may sound scary (it is scary in C and C++), but it mostly means what it sounds like.
+That word "pointer" may sound scary (it is both scarier and more complex in C and C++), but it mostly means what it sounds like.
 You can think of variables as living in variable land and values as living in value land and an arrow connects each variable to each value.

-**TODO** need image of variables in variable land and values in value land
+{% img "no-radius" /images/variable-diagram-different-values.svg %}

 Note that 2 variables can even point to the same value.

-**TODO** image that points two variables to the same value
+{% img "no-radius" /images/variable-diagram-same-value.svg %}

 But only one arrow comes out of each variable (and there must be an arrow because each variable always has a value).